Brahmin Solutions

 What is quality control?

 For example, during quality control (QC), you'll be inspecting and auditing products on various metrics.
-For the food industry, you could be checking for freshness and flavor.
-For glass manufacturing, you may be looking for air bubbles and durability.
+In the food industry, you could be checking for freshness and flavor.
+In glass manufacturing, you may be looking for air bubbles and durability.

 Whatever sector you work in, quality control acts as a failsafe.
-It's how you ensure that your QA is working as it should.
+It's how you ensure that your QA processes are working as they should.

 Quality control is reactive and corrective